SaaS referral program

 Final Thoughts

-A SaaS referral program is not just a marketing tactic.
+A SaaS referral program isn't just another marketing tactic.

 Summarize with